 The Rideau Institute provides opportunities for students and recent graduates who want to gain hands-on experience in a non-governmental organization with a focus on foreign and defence policy.
 Our mission is to help revitalize Canada’s peacekeeping, diplomatic peacemaking and peacebuilding roles in the world, through creative, innovative and inclusive multilateralism, strengthening the UN capacity for conflict prevention and peaceful conflict resolution and the progressive enhancement of international law.

 We advocate for made-in-Canada policies that recognize the interdependence of the global community, and the equal right of all peoples to peace, security and justice.

-At all times, the Rideau Institute has unpaid positions for several volunteers and interns from accredited institutions.
+At all times, the Rideau Institute has unpaid positions for volunteers and interns from accredited institutions.
 Each academic term and in the summer months, we typically have one full-time “anchor” intern (four or five days per week) who is receiving course credit for the internship.
-In addition, we would also have two or three interns working at least two days per week.
+In addition, we might also have two or three interns working at least two days per week.
 Volunteers typically contribute on an “as required” basis or may dedicate one day per week to specific administrative and donor-related activities.

 Typically, the Institute will be busy with its extremely active social engagement program of social media posts and website blogs.
-Another key activity is preparing the regular email campaigns to engage its 50,000 supporters.
-In addition the President will be launching reports commissioned by the Rideau Institute, speaking at, and participating in, conferences and roundtables, engagingwith the media through articles and interviews, interacting with members of parliament and policy makers, and working with other likeminded non-government organizations to advance our progressive policy agenda.
+Another key activity is preparing the regular direct mail and email campaigns to engage its 20,000 supporters.
+In addition, the President will be launching reports commissioned by the Rideau Institute, speaking at, and participating in, conferences and roundtables, engaging with the media through articles and interviews, testifying before Parliamentary Committees, interacting with Members of Parliament, policy makers and officials, and working with other likeminded non-government organizations to advance our progressive policy agenda.